jdogmcsteezy/LaunchPad_DasLight_Integration/README.md

+# Video
+The plugin in action. https://www.youtube.com/watch?v=cNhypX5D7mw Description of what is happening in the comments.

 # Original Repo
 This DasLight integration was created using https://github.com/dvhdr/launchpad-pro.
 The repo by dvhdr gives access to a HAL that allows anyone to create a plug in for the Launchpad-pro device.